-Aus Post’s Andrew Walduck nabs CDO role
+Updated: Aus Post’s Andrew Walduck nabs CDO role

 Australia Post’s Andrew Walduck, executive general manager of trusted e-commerce services, has added group chief digital officer (CDO) to his role, marking the first appointment of its kind.

-As group CDO, he is responsible for growing new digital platform businesses, while also strengthening existing delivery and retail services that power e-commerce.
+As group CDO, he will be responsible for growing new digital platform businesses, while also strengthening existing delivery and retail services that power e-commerce.

-“His expertise lies in using technology to provoke business change, building valued business relationships, and leading transformational programs to help organisations reinvent business models based on digital products and services.
-He also has a passion for developing talented teams that deliver great business results,” according to information from Australia Post.
+"This to me feels like the next logical step for Australia Post," Walduck told CIO Australia, saying the move to create the CDO role follows in the footsteps of the appointment of the chief customer officer.

+“We hired a chief customer officer, which was done in recent times, and it was also very deliberate around ensuring that our organisation was evolving in terms of how we design its future and how we better invest customer design thinking into how we bring our new products and services to market."

 Walduck first joined Australia Post in January 2012 to help drive the digitisation of the organisation, and transition it to become a ‘digital age’ company.